Tony Djim

-Tony De Beatidi Djim (born 13 January 1997), simply known as Tony Djim is a Belgian professional footballer.
+Tony De Beatidi Djim (born 13 January 1997), simply known as Tony Djim, is a Belgian professional footballer who plays as a forward for German club FC Cosmos Koblenz.

 Club career

 Porto B

 After progressing through the youth system at Standard Liège, Tony moved with his brother Célestin Djim to Porto in the summer of 2014.

 Tony is described as a fast and physically strong attacker.
 In the 2019–20 season, his last for the Portuguese club, he scored 3 goals in 10 matches, before the league ended because of coronavirus pandemic in Portugal.

 Djim officially leaves Porto in June 2020, after six years at the club.

+Cosmos Koblenz

+After four years without a club due to various circumstances (COVID complications, and a knee injury) 27-year-old Djim resumes his career by signing a one-year contract with Rheinlandliga club FC Cosmos Koblenz.

 International career

 Tony is a former youth international of Belgium, he played eleven times for the Belgium U-19 team, scoring one goal against Sweden U-19 and providing three assists between 2015 and 2016.
 He and his brother, Célestin Djim, are still eligible to play for the Central African Republic, the country of their father.